HomeBytesWhat is Cryptocurrency Taxation in India?

 Although the government has delineated the tax structure for cryptocurrencies, it doesn’t signal their legalization in India.
 The lack of a clear valuation method for cryptocurrencies casts doubts on the Indian tax structure.
 Some even opine that this tax introduction aims to deter individuals from crypto investments.

-Is It Possible to Evade the 30% Crypto Tax?
+Is It Possible to Evade the 30% Crypto Taxes?

 Evading taxes is unlawful.
 Nevertheless, any gains realized before April 2022 are exempt from taxes, providing a brief respite for investors.